The Importance of Virtuous Conduct in Islam & Moral Philosophies I

 Thereupon, the Companions asks:

-What does it mean to be heart closed, O Messenger of Allah?
+What does it mean to be with contented heart, O Messenger of Allah?

 The Prophet (pbuh) answers: